aroy23/Marble-Madness/README.md

 In Marble Madness, the player navigates through a series of robot-infested mazes to gather valuable crystals.
 After collecting all crystals within a maze, an exit is revealed, allowing the player to advance to the next maze.
 The game features various obstacles, including robots, marbles, pits, and goodies.

+- **Note**: XQuartz must be downloaded for this program to run: https://www.xquartz.org/

 ## Game Details

 - **Levels**: Multiple levels starting from level 0, each with its own maze.